Rhys-Banerjee/RedDashFrenzy/README.md

 # RedDashFrenzy
-The game is currently playable yet it breaks upon export to Windows and HTML5.
-Currently working on a fix.
-Once I get that fixed I'll upload it to Itch.io in an online build so that it's easier to play but until then this is the only way to play it.
+The game is currently playable on [Itch.io](https://riceban.itch.io/red-dash-frenzy).
+If you'd like to look at the source code, or play the game in the Godot engine, follow the steps below:

-## How to play the game:
+## How to play the game in the Godot Engine
 ### 1.)
 Download the Godot game engine.
 Godot is a free and open source game engine which I used to develop this game.
 Here is a link to download: https://godotengine.org/.